Terry McLaurin Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- This season McLaurin has 49 catches (84 targets), leading his team with 632 receiving yards (70.2 per game) plus four touchdowns.
+- McLaurin has hauled in 49 balls, with a team-high 632 receiving yards plus four touchdowns.
+He has been targeted 84 times, and is averaging 70.2 yards per game.

+- So far this season, 26.9% of the 312 passes thrown by his team have gone McLaurin's way.

 - With seven targets in the red zone this season, McLaurin has been on the receiving end of 22.6% of his team's 31 red zone pass attempts.

-- The Football Team have called a pass in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team have run 56.4% passing plays and 43.6% rushing plays this season.
+They rank 22nd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Panthers.